Nomination Deadline: October 31, 2023

-The Child Neurology Society announces the 2023 Arnold P. Gold Foundation Humanism in Medicine Award.
+The Child Neurology Society announces the 2024 Arnold P. Gold Foundation Humanism in Medicine Award.
 This prestigious award will be presented to a practicing child neurologist or developmental pediatrician of any age who has been nominated by their peers and selected by the Child Neurology Society Awards Committee.
 The focus of this award is to recognize an individual who has shown extraordinary and ongoing humanism in their medical career.
-This award will be presented at the Legacy Reception held as part of the 52nd CNS Annual Meeting to be held October 4-7, 2023 in Vancouver, BC.
+This award will be presented at the Legacy Reception held as part of the 53rd CNS Annual Meeting to be held November 11-14, 2024 in San Diego, CA..

 - An active member of the Child Neurology Society